purencool/purencool/README.md

 # Purencool init

-This project allows for a base install using vagrant beetbox and an initial install of Drupal.
+This project allows for a base install using vagrant beetbox and an initial install of Drupal 8.

 ### Requirements
 1. A local installation of vagrant, git, and composer